Table of Contents

 - The Catch: You must obtain an approved ESTA (Electronic System for Travel Authorization) before you board your flight.
 It’s not a visa, but it’s a mandatory pre-authorization.

 - Pro Tip: Your passport must be an e-passport (with the digital chip icon on the cover) and valid for your entire stay.
 Double-check everything.
-I once saw a family get turned away at the airport gate because their ESTA was expired—it’s valid for two years, but it’s an easy thing to forget.
+I once saw a family get turned away at the airport gate because their ESTA had expired.
+It’s valid for two years, but it’s an easy thing to forget.

 If your country isn’t part of the VWP, you’ll need to apply for a tourist visa (B-2) at a U.S. embassy, which is a longer process.